ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h2 class="font-weight-bold">MetaMask on GitHub</h2></div>
 <div class="fix-7x-12 toCenter mb-0 w3-medium" markdown="1">

-This entire code has been made available on GitHub, so be sure to check out the repo at [https://github.com/MetaMask/TipButton](https://github.com/MetaMask/TipButton).
+This entire code has been made available on GitHub, so be sure to check out the repo at <a href="https://github.com/MetaMask/TipButton" class="pinklink">https://github.com/MetaMask/TipButton</a>.
 Kudos to MetaMask.

 Of course there are ways we can make this code better, but that requires a bit of payment testing to get right.